Singapore at sunset

 Wherever you are in this bustling city, you don’t want to have to worry about what might happen in an emergency.
 Our team can arrange for your evacuation and repatriation if things don’t quite go to plan, and you can’t get the treatment you need, locally.

 With fewer cars, less crime and no litter, Singapore sounds like paradise, but it could take a while to settle in.
-Our Mind Health service is here to connect you to qualified mental health experts for support when you need it. ⁵
+Our Mind Health service is here to connect you to qualified psychologists for support when you need it. ⁵

 Singapore has a thriving job market that provides opportunities for professionals from all over the world.
-Whether you need comprehensive cover or you want to supplement the cover you get through your employer, our plans can be tailored to suit your circumstances.
+Whether you need comprehensive cover or you want to supplement the cover you get through your employer, you can choose a plan that suits your circumstances.

 Singapore’s clean air, low levels of crime and healthy culture make it a popular destination for families to start a new life.
 If you’re planning a move, don’t let a health worry interfere with your experience.
 Our annual international health plans will help cover you and your family throughout your time there.